LesleyFalcon/RELEVANT-WORK/README.md

 # Relevent-Work

-Hello there!
+Hello there, nice to meet you!
+I am a Full-Stack Software Engineer with a passion for building creative and responsive digital experiences.
-I currently have pieces of my projects under my most relevant work.
+I currently have various folders above demonstrating some of my contributions from my last project and some similar work.
-Check out my LinkedIn Profile http://linkedIn.com/in/lesley-falcon
+Thanks for stopping by, Check out my LinkedIn Profile http://linkedIn.com/in/lesley-falcon